Get answers to your questions about Family Law in Alberta

 - Physical or mental cruelty (the spouse who treated the other spouse with physical or mental cruelty cannot start the Divorce)

-You can file for divorce at any time, however, you cannot apply for a divorce judgment until one year of separation has passed.
+Under Alberta divorce law, you can file for divorce at any time, however, you cannot apply for a divorce judgment until one year of separation has passed.
 You can remain living in the same home and be separated if you are living separate and apart from your spouse for all other intents and purposes.
 All grounds for divorce should include the one-year separation as it cannot be disputed in Court.
 Employing one or both of the other grounds for Divorce is riskier because both must be proven in Court.

 How is Matrimonial Property divided?